l7mp/stunner/doc/SECURITY.md

 Unless properly locked down, STUNner may be used maliciously to open a tunnel to any UDP service running inside a Kubernetes cluster.
 Accordingly, it is critical to tightly control the pods and services exposed via STUNner.
-The main security principle
+STUNner's basic security promise is as follows:

-> In a properly configured STUNner deployment, even possessing a valid TURN credential an malicious attacker can reach only the media servers via STUNner but no other services, which is essentially the same level of security as if you put the media servers to the Internet over an open public IP address, protected by a firewall that admits only UDP access.
+> In a properly configured STUNner deployment, even possessing a valid TURN credential a malicious attacker can reach only the media servers via STUNner but no other services, which is essentially the same level of security as if you put the media servers to the Internet over a public IP address, protected by a firewall that admits only UDP access.

-The below security considerations will greatly reduce the attack surface associated with STUNner.
+The below security considerations will greatly reduce this attack surface even further.
 In any case, use STUNner at your own risk.

 ## Authentication